-In our 2017 State of Employee Engagement survey, we collected feedback from over 150 organizations to create a comprehensive look at employee engagement best practices.
+In our 2018 State of Employee Engagement survey, we collected feedback from over 180 organizations to create a comprehensive look at employee engagement best practices.
 One section of the survey included a set of questions about programs being used to increase employee engagement and the success of these programs.
-Here are five key findings from the research:
+Here are four key findings from the research:

-2. Lack of Knowledge Cited as #1 Reason for Not Having an Employee Engagement Program
+2. Other Competing Priorities Cited as #1 Reason for Not Having an Employee Engagement Program

 We then specifically asked those who do not have any engagement programs: “Why does your organization not have any programs in place to enhance employee engagement?”
-“Lack of knowledge about the benefits of employee engagement” was the most-cited response at 65%, followed by “other competing priorities” at 26%.
-Surprisingly, “lack of executive team support” was only mentioned in 12% of the responses.
+“Other competing priorities” was the most-cited response at 41%, followed by “Lack of support from Senior Executive Team” at 38%.
+Surprisingly, “Lack of executive team support” made a significant jump in 2018 outweighing a “Lack of knowledge about EE.”

 3. Employee Feedback Systems are the #1 Engagement Initiative

 The study drilled down to the specific programs and initiatives being used to improve employee engagement.
 We asked: “What types of employee engagement-specific initiatives has your organization implemented in the past three years?”
-Employee feedback systems such as employee surveys, focus groups, and interviews consisted of 84% of the responses, followed by recognition programs (33%), company events (32%), and wellness programs (31%).
+Employee feedback systems such as employee surveys, focus groups, and interviews consisted of 60% of the responses, followed by company events (52%), recognition programs (45%), and wellness programs (38%).

 4. Most Employee Engagement Programs are Somewhat Successful